marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 ComfyUI allows you to install external extensions, which will add a bunch of new functionality, new nodes and more.
 Some workflows require that.
 ComfyUI Manager is pre-installed.

-I recommend you add new extensions to the list in `init_extensions.sh` that way, every time you restart the container, it will automatically update (git pull) and install dependencies (pip install).
+I recommend you add new extensions to the list in [extensions.conf](extensions.conf) that way, every time you restart the container, it will automatically update (git pull) and install dependencies (pip install).

 Because extensions require python dependencies of their own, I configured "/venv" to be a Docker Volume.
 If you ever run into problems with dangling dependencies from older versions of some extensions, you can always wipe this volume clean.
 Next time the container restarts, it will reinstall them from all extensions.